-Owner of Betty’s Divine and co-owner of Divine Trash Vintage, Aimee has been a Missoulian since 1995.
+Founder of Betty’s Divine and co-founder of Divine Trash Vintage, Aimee has been a Missoulian since 1995.
 Fashion, per se, doesn’t interest her as much as costumes and playing dress up does, thanks to her Gramma and her bottomless trunk of garage-sale-procured play clothes.
-Old things, telling stories, studying maps, smelling things, dropping single track, eating food, reading, laughing and adventuring around in her fj6o are her passions.
-Current style inspirations are the village witch, Russian babushkas, and rock n roll Moms.
+Old things, obituaries, studying maps, smelling things, lateral acceleration, nourishing people with food, smashing the patriarchy and exploring new paradigms as well as penetrating portals in her 1982 fj6o and 1983 Bunny are her passions.
+Current style inspirations are the village witch, Russian babushkas, Diana Spencer and baby clowns.

-Marina is an artist, expert cat whisperer, and tree hugger.
-Growing up in Sandpoint, ID, she became all artsy and outdoorsy just like all the other lovely folks that inhabit that beautiful place.
-She moved to Missoula on a whim and couldn’t be happier with the many wonderful surprises that this city has brought into her life.
-She aspires to live a nomadic lifestyle in a van with her cat, Fable, living off her art as she travels daily.
-She loves to take lazy walks by the river and explore the mountains in her free time, which is currently the main inspiration for her artwork.
-She can be seen around town crouching behind a dorky fantasy book at a coffee shop or frantically searching for the next vintage addition to her denim collection.
-She has a serious soft spot for 90’s grunge, funky socks, and that tie-dye jumpsuit she wears literally every day in the summertime.
+Ree is an artist, expert cat whisperer, and tree hugger.
+Growing up in Sandpoint, ID, they became all artsy and outdoorsy just like all the other lovely folks that inhabit that beautiful place.
+They moved to Missoula on a whim and couldn’t be happier with the many wonderful surprises that this city has brought into their life.
+Ree aspires to live a nomadic lifestyle in a van with her cat, Fable, living off her art as she travels daily.
+They love to take lazy walks by the river and explore the mountains in their free time, which is currently the main inspiration for their artwork.
+Ree can be seen around town crouching behind a dorky fantasy book at a coffee shop or frantically searching for the next vintage addition to their denim collection.
+They have a serious soft spot for 90’s grunge, funky socks, and that tie-dye jumpsuit they wear literally every day in the summertime.

-Sam fell out of her Mom in Oklahoma, clowned around Seattle for 10 years and is now pretending to hike in Missoula, Montana.
+Sam fell out of her Mom in Oklahoma, clowned around Seattle for 10 years and is now pretending to hike in Missoula.
 She’s got her pard’ner, Joe, at home to help tame their beasts, Ollie and Milosch.
-She’s a vintage slayer by day and a theater artist/co-director for the Montana Book Festival by night.
-You don’t need to know much, but the highlights are: She hates chocolate, is allergic to grass, can’t drink champagne and only likes roses when they’re made of Shakespearean sonnets.
-Sam’s personal style is never trendy (tried and failed one too many times) and can be best described as that of a kooky, high school art teacher.
-More than anything, she believes in the power of personal style!
-She’ll never push you tooooo far, but maybe just far enough to talk you into that leopard print jumpsuit…you know you want it anyways!
+You don’t need to know much, but the highlights are: She hates chocolate, is allergic to grass, can’t drink champagne, and only likes roses when they’re made of Shakespearean sonnets.
+Sam’s personal style is rarely trendy and can be best described as that of a bag.
+More than anything, she believes in the power of personal style !